-Fellows spend roughly 50% of the first two years and 80% of the third year working on a research project.
+Fellows spend roughly 30% of the first two years and 80% of the third year (if elected) working on a research project.
 The research portion of the fellowship provides fellows with the opportunity to pursue many different avenues of research, including basic science, translational, and epidemiological research.
 On the basic science level, our faculty is engaged in pioneering research in the areas of pulmonary immunology, stem cell biology, and genetic and clinical epidemiological investigation of asthma.
 There are many areas of clinical expertise coupled with research programs, which offer fellows research projects of a translational nature.
 These include, but are not limited to asthma, sarcoidosis, interstitial lung disease and amyloidosis.
 Finally, the epidemiology group is a member of the NIH/NIAD Inner City Asthma Consortium and is also uniquely positioned to access to the Framingham database to answer fundamental questions related to airway disease (asthma and COPD) and sleep medicine.

 Some fellows opt to supplement their research experience by taking graduate level courses in molecular biology, bioinformatics, public health, and statistics.
 These courses are offered at Boston University, without charge.